 In Law 22 of 1987, the legislature authorized the 32 governors of the country and its equivalent, the Mayor of Bogota Capital District to inspect and supervise CSOs.
 CSOs must submit to the authorities a general balance sheet upon conclusion of the fiscal year and activity reports on a yearly basis.

 Cancellation of the legal status of organizations is governed by Presidential Decree 1529 of 1990.
 The causes for cancellation are established in Article 7.
 A request for cancellation of legal status of a certain CSO may be submitted by anyone on the grounds of illegal activities, violations of public order, or when its activities do not correspond to the purposes for which it was formed.
-The corresponding Governor or Major Office is requested to open a file to investigate the allegations, make a on-site visit to the concerned CSO, and to make a decision in no longer than 10 working days.
+The corresponding Governor or Mayor Office is requested to open a file to investigate the allegations, make an on-site visit to the concerned CSO, and make a decision within 10 working days.